NoyanSeckin/register-form-with-theme-switcher/README.md

 ## Description

 This is an assignment given by Patika.Dev organization to reinforce our learning.
-I used Yup and Formik to complete this sign up form.
+I used Yup and Formik packages to complete this sign up form.

 ###